medentem/tak-lite-server/DEPLOYMENT-SIMPLE.md

 **Perfect for**: Small teams, quick setup, no server management needed

+**✅ Uses your existing Docker setup** - App Platform will build and deploy using your `Dockerfile` and `docker-compose.yml` configuration!

 ### Step 1: Prepare Your Code
 1. Fork this repository
 2. Note your repository URL (e.g., `https://github.com/yourusername/tak-lite-server`)